 Nigeria - Consumption

-FocusEconomics panelists project that the economy will grow 2.3% in 2019, which is unchanged from last month’s forecast.
-In 2020, growth is seen rising to 2.7%.
+FocusEconomics panelists project that the economy will contract 2.5% in 2020, which is down 0.5 percentage points from last month’s forecast.
+In 2021, GDP growth is seen at 2.0%

 Nigeria - Consumption Data